ab2005/carnd-vehicle-detection/README.md

 Each candidate also has an "age" value that is initially set to zero.
 Once the age hits -50, the variable is locked, and the candidate is assumed to be valid vehicle detection and permanently tracked even if it is not seen for a few frames.
 The Kalman Filter estimates the velocity of the bounding box and predicts the position whenever the measurements are lacking.
 A permanently tracked vehicle is only deleted once it goes outside a certain region-of-interest (horizon).
 This helps maintain the tracking even when vehicles are obscured.

-The is decremented by one any time the candidate has at least one measurement assigned to it.
+The age is decremented by one any time the candidate has at least one measurement assigned to it.
 Conversely, the age is increased if no measurements are assigned to a candidate in a frame (assuming it's age > -50).
 Once the age reaches 5, the candidate is considered a false positive and removed.

 There is also a threshold on the age at which a candidate is drawn on the image.
 An orange bounding box indicates that the covariance estimated by the Kalman filter has increased beyond a certain limit.
 This happens when a vehicle candidate is obscured behind another and hasn't been detected for a few frames.